justinrgarrard/world-of-naevis.net/data/archetypes/rogue_delver.md

 _The archetypical adventurer, Delvers are rogues that are especially adept with magic items.
 Though not true spellcasters, they can emulate both arcane and divine magic through the use of scrolls._

 #### Clever Hands
-Starting at 3rd level, you can use the bonus action granted by your Cunning Action to drink a potion or take the **Use an Object** action.
+Starting at 3rd level, you can use the bonus action granted by your Cunning Action to take the **Use an Object** action or drink a potion.

 #### Savvy